selmanj/istio.github.io/content/en/blog/2020/istioctl-analyze-ci/index.md

 situation.

 The analyzer found no issues, so you can go ahead and install the pre-commit hook.
-Save the contents below to a file named `pre-commit.example`:
+Save the contents below to a file named `pre-commit.example` at your repository root:

 {{< text shell >}}
 #!/bin/bash